ZeusLN/lnd/docs/INSTALL.md

 # Available Backend Operating Modes

 In order to run, `lnd` requires, that the user specify a chain backend.
-At the time of writing of this document, there are three available chain backends:
+At the time of writing of this document, there are four available chain backends:
-`btcd`, `neutrino`, `bitcoind`.
+`btcd`, `electrum`, `neutrino`, `bitcoind`.
 All including neutrino can run on mainnet with an out of the box `lnd` instance.
 We don't require `--txindex` when running with `bitcoind` or `btcd` but activating the `txindex` will generally make `lnd` run faster.
 Note that since version 0.13 pruned nodes are supported, although they cause performance penalty and higher network usage.

 The set of arguments for each of the backend modes is as follows: